Mattress Nerd consulted Vivian Eisenstadt, MAPT, CPT, MASP to ensure that this article met our editorial standards

 Make sure you keep your body type in mind when looking for a mattress to help with your back pain.
 As mentioned above, the firmness of your bed can affect the quality of your sleep depending on your preferred position.
 Well, your weight plays a part in how firm a mattress feels to you.
 What feels soft to a larger person may feel uncomfortably firm to a petite person.
 Our heavy sleepers guide has more information that may prove useful in your buying journey.

 As is the case for any mattress shopper, you’ll want to make sure you are investing in a quality product.
 The higher the quality, the likelier it is that your mattress will have high durability and be able to hold up under your weight for many years.
 If you get a mattress that begins to sag prematurely, this could contribute to worsened back pain.

 Since you will spend a third of your life in bed, your mattress should be a good investment, particularly if you suffer from back pain.
 The right mattress can provide good support, relieve chronic back pain, and provide the restful sleep you need to be productive and energetic.

 Choose a mattress that is specifically designed to treat your type of pain whether it is upper back, lower back, or hip pain.
 And while that may be the most important factor, it isn’t the only factor.
 You’ll also want to take into account your preferred sleep position and mattress type.
-Finally, there are other factors that might be important such as motion transfer, temperature, and edge support.

 I’ve recommended mattresses that I feel could help with back problems, but your experience may be different from mine.
 The good news is that most mattress companies now offer sleep trial periods so you can be sure it’s the best match for you.
 If you are not ready to buy a new mattress yet, but still want to relieve some stubborn back pain, check out our picks for the best mattress toppers for back pain.